IGOR-bioDGPs/ARIADNE/ariadne/data/README.md

 - Uses " > " as separator
 - Example: `Project Start > Literature > Unpaywall`

+## Creating New Subgraphs: Best Practices

+When creating a new subgraph, consider the following:

+1. **Naming Convention**: Use descriptive names that clearly indicate the subgraph's purpose
+2. **Hierarchy**: Ensure the new subgraph's rank is higher than its parent's rank
+3. **Parent Selection**: Choose a parent subgraph that logically relates to your new subgraph
+4. **Connection Point**: Select a parent node that makes sense as the entry point to your new subgraph

+### Example: Creating a New Subgraph

+Let's say you want to create a new subgraph for "Data Visualization Tools":

+1. Launch ARIADNE Manager
+2. Select option 1 (Add new resource)
+3. Enter Node ID: "DataVizHub"
+4. Enter Label: "Data Visualization Hub"
+5. Choose option 2 (Create a new subgraph)
+6. Enter subgraph label: "Data Visualization Tools"
+7. Select parent subgraph: "Data Management"
+8. Enter rank: 4 (if Data Management has rank 3)
+9. Select parent node: "Data Management" (the top node)
+10. Continue with resource details...

+The system will automatically create the dual-node structure, and you can then add specific visualization tools (Tableau, PowerBI, etc.) as child nodes within this new subgraph.

 ## Tips

 - Use descriptive node IDs that are easy to reference